microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 # Pain Point

-Signaling when the slave is ready to send data is the pain point of SPI communication in the general case where the SPI slave does *not* collect data synchronized to the SPI clock.
+Signaling when the slave is ready to send data is the pain point of SPI communication.
+On the ATmega328, data is not double-buffered in the transmit direction, so the SPI module contains no hardware for the SPI slave to queue up a next byte for transmission.
+This has to be done in software, which means the overhead in getting the next byte in place is dependent on the number of instructions in program memory.

+Similarly, receiving multiple consecutive bytes on a SPI slave requires some sort of handshake if there is no guarantee that the number of instructions executed between each byte received is not less than the time it takes to transmit a single byte.
+In this case, sending consecutive bytes runs the risk of overwriting the SPI data register before the SPI slave stores its value elsewhere.
+In fact, I have had the bug where the timing is just right that sometimes the SPI data register is accessed in time, and sometimes it isn't, so successfully reading consecutive bytes only fails occassionally.

+Not all SPI devices have this problem.
+For example, the SAR ADC on the `Sensor` interface.
+The ADC is a SPI slave, but it only sends data; it does not implement general SPI.
+When the SPI master wants an ADC reading, it uses the SPI clock to step the ADC through acquisition and readout.
+This follows a predetermined number of clock cycles without requiring the SPI master to send any data or any other signal.
+The ADC acquires the reading, then outputs the data over SPI.

-An example where the SPI slave *is* synchronized is a SPI-interface SAR ADC.
-The ADC uses the SPI clock as the SAR clock.
+The ADC uses the SPI clock as its SAR clock.
 The SPI master knows *exactly* when the data is ready because the SPI master controls the generation of the data.
 Instead of the usual *eight clocks is a byte of data* protocol, the SPI master clocks the ADC as much as the ADC requires to do a conversion, ignoring the data that is coming out, and then it clocks another 16 times to read out the converted value.

-But in the general case, when the SPI master asks for data it has no control over when the data is ready.
-So how does the SPI master know when to start readout?
+In the general SPI case, when the SPI master asks for data it has no control over when the data is ready.
+Or when the SPI master sends multiple bytes, it does not know when the SPI slave is ready to receive the next byte.
+So how does the SPI master know when to start the next SPI transmission?

 # Solutions